fodela/BackEnd_notes/deployment.md

 Platform-as-a-Service (PaaS): A platform of development tools hosted on a provider's infrastructure.

 Software-as-a-Service (SaaS): A software application that runs over the Internet and is managed by the service provider.

+#### Amazon Web Services (AWS) is a Market Leader

+There are several popular cloud platforms like AWS, Azure, and GCP; however, Amazon Web Services (AWS) is one of the popular public cloud infrastructures.
+AWS routinely adds new services and invests billions of dollars in the overall platform and infrastructure.